percona/community/content/blog/2022-12-13-how-to-generate-data-with-pagila-in-percona-distribution-for-postgresql.md

   - You can install Docker by following this [guide](https://docs.docker.com/engine/install/ubuntu/).
   - Manage Docker as a non-root user: **_sudo usermod -aG docker $USER_**

-## Installing Percona Distribution Postgresql
+## Installing Percona Distribution for PostgreSQL

-1. On your terminal, pull the Percona PostgreSQL image.
+1. On your terminal, pull the Percona Distribution for PostgreSQL image.
 I am using the 12.13 version.

 ```bash
 docker pull perconalab/percona-distribution-postgresql:12.13